Differential modules: a perspective on Bass' question: Examples

 \paragraph{\bf Acknowledgement.} I am grateful to my supervisor, Peter J{\o}rgensen, for introducing me to the theory of the \(Q\)-shaped derived category and for his invaluable guidance throughout the development of this paper.
 I also thank Cyril Matou{\v s}ek for our enjoyable mathematical discussions.
+I thank the anonymous referee for their careful reading of the manuscript and for their corrections and suggestions.
 This work was supported by the Independent Research Fund Denmark (grant no. 1026-00050B).

 \textsc{Department of Mathematics, Aarhus University, Ny Munkegade 118, 8000 Aarhus C, Denmark}.\\ Email address: \href{mailto:david.nkansah@math.au.dk}{david.nkansah@math.au.dk}